PersephoneQueenOfFlowers/quadric/README.md

 │   ├── robots.txt
 etc...
 ```
-*Seeing that React and VSC have very intuitive and performant ways of auto-importing and finding imports that good file structure facilitates, I would think about this more and plan better for the file structure with a few things in mind: maximizing performance; improving reading and searching for developers; and none of ../../../../../../.
+*Seeing that React and VSC have very intuitive and performant ways of auto-importing and finding imports that good file structure facilitates, I would think and discuss about this more and plan better for the file structure with a few things in mind: maximizing performance; improving reading and searching for developers; and none of ../../../../../../.
 VSC handles auto-import natively.*

 *I would typically rely on both my own memory and established guidelines in file structure organization where there's time.
 Here I relied a bit on memory.
 So, for a code base with multiple pages it would look maybe more like*